OPS-E2E-PPE/VBA-Docs/api/Project.CalendarDrivers.TotalDetectedCount.md

 ---
-title: CalendarDrivers.TotalDetectedCount Property (Project) ms.prod: project-server
+title: CalendarDrivers.TotalDetectedCount property (Project) ms.service: project-server
 api_name:
 - Project.CalendarDrivers.TotalDetectedCount
 ms.assetid: 4795fd3b-ed28-651a-ac86-abe055489832
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# CalendarDrivers.TotalDetectedCount Property (Project)
+# CalendarDrivers.TotalDetectedCount property (Project)

 Gets the total number of calendar drivers that affect the dates of a task.
 Read-only **Long**.

 ## Syntax

 _expression_. `TotalDetectedCount`

 _expression_ A variable that represents a 'CalendarDrivers' object.

 ## Remarks

 For an example that uses actual start drivers, see **[TotalDetectedCount](Project.ActualStartDrivers.TotalDetectedCount.md)** for the **ActualStartDrivers** object.

 ## See also